-Homeowners choose to sell their homes for a variety of reasons and for many, it can be an emotional experience.
-Selecting a reputable real estate agent to guide you through the process of selling your home is a great start, but there are also steps that you can take on your own to ensure your home sells for a good price.
-From cleaning, photography, to staging and curb appeal, here is a helpful guide on how to get your house ready to sell.
+Homeowners choose to sell their homes for a variety of reasons, and for many, it can be an emotional experience.
+Selecting a reputable real estate agent to guide you through the process of selling your home is a great start.
+But there are also steps that you can take independently to ensure your home sells for a good price.
+From cleaning, photography and staging to overall curb appeal, we’ve created this guide to get your house ready to sell.

 How can owners get their house ready to sell?

-The best time to sell your house largely depends on fluctuating market conditions in your area.
-Homes generally move faster during certain times of the year so it’s good to research market conditions to determine when to sell your house.
+The first step to get your house ready to sell is to determine if it is actually a good time to sell your house.
+This largely depends on fluctuating market conditions in your area.
+Homes generally move faster during certain times of the year.
+With that, it’s helpful to research market conditions to determine when to sell your house.
 A good starting point is to find a few local, comparable homes that have sold recently to get an idea of what is happening in your neighborhood.
 This is a good time to start interviewing and selecting a real estate agent because he or she will also be able to help you with this process.

 Find a listing agent

 We highly recommend that you interview several real estate agents before selecting one to help sell your house.
 When interviewing agents, be sure to ask about their experience, connections to buyers, and marketing expertise.
 A real estate agent should be able to give you a well thought out plan on how they are going to sell your home including their marketing strategy.
 Lastly, be sure to ask real estate agents about their commission structure because real estate agents are still selling homes for 6% of the final sale price.
 Many people believe that a 6% commission is no longer a fair price to sell a home for several reasons:

 - Homes are much more expensive now: In the 80’s and 90’s, homes were selling for a fraction of the price they are now, a real estate agent earned much less then.

 - The internet has made things easier: Real estate agents have much less work to do now that the internet is making buying and selling homes easier.